GunshipPenguin/kiteshield/README.md

-[kiteshield] interpreter base address is b00000000 [kiteshield] mapped LOAD section from fd at b00001000 [kiteshield] mapped LOAD section from fd at b0001f000 [kiteshield] mapped LOAD section from fd at b00027000 [kiteshield] load addr is 800000000
+[kiteshield] interpreter base address is b00000000 [kiteshield] mapped LOAD section from fd at b00001000 [kiteshield] mapped LOAD section from fd at b0001f000 [kiteshield] Mapped extra space for static data (.bss) at b00029000 len 400 [kiteshield] mapped LOAD section from fd at b00027000 [kiteshield] binary base address is 800000000

 # Modifying ELF auxiliary vector as needed for program execution
-[kiteshield] taking 7fffdba881d0 as auxv start [kiteshield] replaced auxv entry 9 with value 34359742544 (0x800001050) [kiteshield] replaced auxv entry 3 with value 34359738432 (0x800000040) [kiteshield] replaced auxv entry 7 with value 47244640256 (0xb00000000)
+[kiteshield] taking 7fff734f8730 as auxv start [kiteshield] replaced auxv entry 9 with value 34359742544 (0x800001050) [kiteshield] replaced auxv entry 3 with value 34359738432 (0x800000040) [kiteshield] replaced auxv entry 7 with value 47244640256 (0xb00000000)
 [kiteshield] replaced auxv entry 5 with value 11 (0xb)
-[kiteshield] packed binary is dynamically linked [kiteshield] finished mapping binary into memory
+[kiteshield] finished mapping binary into memory

 # Mapping done, forking, starting runtime in parent, and handing control to ld.so in child